abw/badger-database-js/manual/database.md

 ### model

+This is a reference to a [Model](manual/model.html) proxy object which provides a shorthand way to access table instances

+### queries

-This is a reference to a [Model](manual/model.md) proxy object which provides a shorthand way to access table instances
+This is a reference to a [Queries](manual/model.html) proxy object which provides a shorthand way to access table instances

 ## Methods